 Remember: If you don’t ask for reviews, you won’t get many, or any.
 The stakes are high on Amazon, and the competition is stiff.
 Help your promoters help you drive more visibility and more sales by posting more customer reviews!

 Increase Your Amazon Seller Reviews with ShippingEasy

-With ShippingEasy’s Amazon Reputation, you can send automated follow-up emails to your customers at a time that makes sense for them to be able to provide quality feedback.
-Learn everything you can do with Amazon Reputation by clicking below!
+With ShippingEasy’s Amazon Feedback Requests tool, you can send automated follow-up emails to your customers at a time that makes sense for them to be able to provide quality feedback.
+See how we put together an entire suite of tools to help you better manage your Amazon business by clicking below!

 Latest posts by Jack Ship (see all)